Linear Causal Representation Learning by Topological Ordering, Pruning, and Disentanglement: Introduction

-\citet{jin2024learning} also conducted \emph{identification analysis} (under more general nonlinear models) without restricting to multiple environments generated from interventional data and propose an algorithm called \texttt{LiNGCReL}, recovering latent features and the underlying causal graph up to surrounded-node ambiguity \citep{varici2023score}.
-Their algorithm relies on several additional assumptions on exogenous noise variables, including (1) them being identically distributed across diverse environments and (2) their different components within the same environment having different distributions.
+In an important work along this direction, \citet{jin2024learning} conducted a meticulous analysis of CRL by assuming that (1) latent features follow a linear structural causal model and (2) there exists a diffeomorphic linear mixing function that maps latent features to observed data. \citet{jin2024learning} conducted an \emph{identification analysis} (under more general nonlinear models) without restricting to multiple environments generated from interventional data and proposed an algorithm called \texttt{LiNGCReL}, recovering latent features and the underlying causal graph up to surrounded-node ambiguity \citep{varici2023score}.
+Their algorithm relies on several additional assumptions on exogenous noise variables, including (1) being identically distributed across diverse environments and (2) their different components within the same environment having different distributions.
 However, the noise distributions across different environments can easily be different.
-For instance, data collected from different labs or experimentation equipments could have different types of noises, due to the heterogeneity in measurement devices.
-Yet noise components within one environment could be more likely to share the same distribution, because the measurements are presumably recorded using the same device or under a common environmental condition.
+For instance, data collected from different labs could have different types of noise due to the heterogeneity in measurement devices.
+However, noise components within one environment could be more likely to share the same distribution because the measurements are presumably recorded using the same device or under a common environmental condition.
 The above reasoning motivates us to relax the assumptions imposed in \citet{jin2024learning} and develop a new linear CRL algorithm.